BaxterBstupid/rig-files/MASTER_REFERENCE(1).md

 IMU-into-odometry attempted+paused (TF issue, see 7C) — not needed for good maps.
 CAMERA COLOUR is in progress (see 7D): two methods (Way A = pre-coloured cloud, Way B = RTAB colours at export); Way A is one step from working (colour proven to survive into RTAB, blocked only by a missing 'time' field), Way B is ~90% cold-prepped.
-NEXT: finish colour (apply the Way A fix), then mobilize the rig (mounts being built) to walk-and-map.
+MAJOR STRATEGIC RESULT this session: the pipeline ENDPOINT is now decided — a PHOTOREAL
+RELIGHTABLE TEXTURED MESH (mesh-for-light + registered points-for-truth, "#3 synthesis"), produced via the professional VFX pipeline (LiDAR geometry + camera-texture reprojection -> delight -> PBR -> offline render).
+See sections 7E (the decision + why) and 7F (the 6-stage pipeline + concrete SOFTWARE options: RealityScan / Agisoft De-Lighter / Blender).
+Per-point colour (Way A/B) is downgraded to preview-only — the FULL PHOTOS are the texture source, not per-point cloud colour.
+NEXT: the rig's job is crisp GEOMETRY + registered PHOTOS; downstream is the mesh/delighting/render pipeline in 7F.
+Colour Way A fix (7D) remains available but is no longer the priority.
 Camera upgrade (to a hardware-triggered model that kills tau) is planned — see 7B for the if/then branch.

 >>> NEXT SESSION STARTS HERE: Item 2 — COLD-PREP CAMERA COLOUR integration.